 Some specific ways that anxiety is treated are:

 - Therapy: In therapy, you will explore the struggles that you are facing and develop a plan to help you learn to cope with your specific symptoms of anxiety in a healthy way.
-Some therapy techniques for treating anxiety include cognitive behavioral therapy and exposure therapy.
+Some common therapy techniques include CBT for anxiety and exposure therapy.

-- Medication: Medications are sometimes used to treat anxiety and prevent episodes of severe symptoms.
+- Medication: Anxiety medications are sometimes used to treat anxiety and prevent episodes of severe symptoms.
 A medical doctor or a psychiatrist can complete an evaluation and determine if medication will be used in your treatment plan.

 - Exercise: Scientists have found that regular participation in aerobic exercise has been shown to decrease overall levels of tension, elevate and stabilize mood, improve sleep, and improve self-esteem.
 About five minutes of aerobic exercise can begin to stimulate anti-anxiety effects.5